Bending

 Distortion

 Feature distortion occurs when holes, slots, or other features are placed too close to a bend line.
-To prevent distortion, keep features at least ½ the die opening distance away from any bend line.
+To prevent distortion, keep features at least 2 times the material thickness plus the bend radius (2t + r) away from any bend line.

 ❌ This hole is within the die opening distance and will become oval-shaped during bending